croquet/microverse/staging/docs/CardSpec.md

 When the "type" is "2d", the value is used for the surface of the 2D card.
 The value is also available from a behavior and typically used to specify the color of the generated Three.js materials.

-When the "type" is "text" or "code", the value specifies the text color.n
+When the "type" is "text" or "code", the value specifies the text color.

 ---